dunn-cwu/CS471_proj4/readme.md

 ---------------------------------

 The input parameter file is a configuration file in the *.ini format.
-It contains two different sections, 'test' and 'function_range'.
+It contains two different main sections, 'test' and 'function_range'.

 The 'test' section contains various settings to control how the experiment is ran and which files are produced.
+The 'function_range' section lets you specify the random number generator bounds for each function's data population.

 --